top of page

 • Challenge Three: Limited historical data.

-• Challenge Four: Starting stock market valuations are not taken into account.
+• Challenge Four: Starting stock market valuations are not factored into the analysis.

 • Challenge Five: Zero fees.